xianminx/xianminx.github.com/data/blog/2014-01-09-genymotion.md

 ---
-layout: post
+layout: "post"
 title: 'Genymotion'
-published: true
+published: "true"
 tags: [android]
+date: "2014-01-09"
 ---

 Genymotion is based on VirtualBox, most issues come from VirtualBox.
-If you cannot start a Genymotion emulator, try reinstall VirtualBox, or repair VirtualBox.
+If you cannot start a Genymotion emulator, try reinstalling VirtualBox, or repairing VirtualBox.

 ## Resolving Genymotion problems on Mac